javier123454321/knowledgeBase/OperatingSystems/Virtualization.md

-You can effectively have a multi threaded program that is printing the memory space of an operation (a range of bytes that it is allocating to its memory) and due to the fact that it is running concurrently, the programs will seem to be reffering to the same exact address in the hardware.
+You can effectively have a multi threaded program that is printing the memory space of an operation (a range of bytes that it is allocating to its memory) and due to the fact that it is running concurrently, the programs will seem to be reffering to the same exact address in the [[hardware]].

 ## Virtual Machines